Bert Rigby, You're a Fool: Plot

 Bert Rigby is a miner in a small dying town of Langmore in northern England, with aspirations to show business.
 He tells the story in flashback, while sitting in a bar.
 He lives with his mother, a musical fan, and next door to his sweetheart, Laurel Pennington.
 She lives above the pub where she works, and they have a bomb shelter straddling their back yards where they have secret meetings.

-While his fellows are on strike once again, Bert decides to try his luck in show-biz.
+While his fellows are on strike once again, Bert decides to try his luck in show business.
 He gets his chance when he performs in an amateur show, singing "Isn't It Romantic?", and his first appearance on stage goes all wrong, when his nose starts bleeding after an injury sustained playing football - but the audience loves him anyway.
 So he starts as a comedian in a traveling amateur show for £50 a night, touring around the country with his manager, Sid Trample, and Sid's wife Tess.
 Bert repeats the act he did in his first appearance, until he tires of it and starts doing a Buster Keaton imitation.
 During the tour they come across a crew filming a contraceptives commercial.

-One day Bert gets an offer from an ad director from Hollywood and flies to the United States with Sid, expecting a great career ... and again leaving behind his pregnant young wife.
-Bert is calling Laurel when he is about to leave, and when he has to break off, he swears when he discovers his bags are missing, leaving Laurel with a misunderstanding.
-In Hollywood they film a commercial with him playing Buster Keaton, and directed by Kyle DeForest, the same director he had seen filming the contraceptives commercial, but the ad is dropped when a demographic survey reveals that most of the target audience had never heard of Keaton.
-Bert phones Laurel to apologize, but he swears again when he slips on the wet bathroom floor, causing yet more misunderstanding.
-Bert then discovers that Sid has left him high and dry, and stranded in America, they part ways.
+One day Bert gets an offer from Kyle DeForest, an ad director from Hollywood who was in England filming a contraceptives commercial, and flies to the United States with Sid, expecting a great career and again leaving behind the pregnant Laurel.
+In Hollywood, Bert film a commercial with him playing Buster Keaton directed by DeForest but the ad is dropped when a demographic survey reveals that most of the target audience had never heard of Keaton.
+Bert discovers that Sid has left him high and dry, and stranded in America, they part ways.